burtscher/LC-framework/README.md

 You may have to adjust these commands and flags to your system and compiler.
 For instance, the *sm_70* should be changed to match your GPU's compute capability.

+The generate_Hybrid_LC-Framework.py script is only for testing and should not be used as it generates slow code.

 ### Usage Examples for Lossless Compression Algorithms